What Is The Initial Reason Women Start Drinking?

 It could be agreed that this is another factor working in favor of alcoholic women.
 Presumably they are less restricted in openly being dependent, so generally their dependency needs are more likely to be satisfied and consequently they should be less strongly motivated to seek artificial gratification through the use of alcohol.

-In the meantime, I recommend amino acids to help balance brain chemistry and a good liver tonic to help repair liver damage.
+I recommend amino acids to help balance brain chemistry and a good liver tonic to help repair liver damage.
 Specific amino acids are essential for the liver to breakdown toxins and drugs and also for efficient metabolism in the liver.

 Glutamine – This amino acid is required for phase two detoxification in the liver and is required in increased amounts by those who consume excessive alcohol.
 It is able to reduce the craving for alcohol.
 Glutamine supplementation is helpful for intestinal disorders such as peptic ulcers and leaky gut syndrome.
 Leaky gut is the term used to describe an inflamed condition of the lining of the bowel, which makes the bowel too permeable, so that toxins and incompletely digested food particles can be absorbed from the bowels directly into the liver.
 This increases the workload of the liver and may cause many health problems.
 Glutamine is essential for the white cells to fight viruses such as hepatitis B and C. Glutamine is converted in the body into glutamic acid, which, along with the amino acids cysteine and glycine, is converted into the powerful liver protector glutathione.
 Glutathione is essential for liver phase two conjugation reactions used during detoxification of drugs and toxic chemicals.